bastienboutonnet/sheetwork/CONTRIBUTING.md

 pytests tests/
 ```

 ## Wow you're still reading!?
-Thanks a lot for taking the time to make sheetwork better!
+Thanks a lot for taking the time to make sheetwork better! ✨

 Thanks for your interest in contributing.
 I really appreciate it and I hope those guidelines don't sound too much.
+If you have any questions feel free to DM me or reach out the community on [Discord](https://discord.gg/5GnNNb).